Quantum Chromodynamics (QCD)

-The CGC reflects very non-trivial dynamics of QCD and at ECT* (Dionysis Triantafyllopoulos) we are involved in the improvement and the qualitative and quantitative predictions of this effective theory, since they can be tested in, for example, proton-lead collisions at the LHC at CERN.
-Furthermore we are interested in seeing to what extent the CGC can describe the initial stages of ultra-relativistic lead-lead collisions, where thousands of quarks and gluons are liberated and are expected to form a Quark Gluon Plasma.
+The CGC reflects very non-trivial dynamics of QCD and at ECT* we are involved in the improvement of this effective theory and study its qualitative and quantitative predictions.
+All this can be tested, for example, in proton-lead collisions at the Large Hadron Collider at CERN and more importantly in Deep Inelastic Scattering experiments in the forthcoming Electron-Ion Collider at BNL in the United States.
+Furthermore, we are interested in seeing to what extent the CGC can describe the initial stages of ultra-relativistic lead-lead collisions, where thousands of quarks and gluons are liberated and are expected to form a Quark Gluon Plasma.

 When quantum corrections are taken into account, the equations for the field correlators of QCD are described by an infinite set of coupled non-linear integral equations: the so-called Schwinger-Dyson equations (SDEs).
 These equations are fully nonperturbative, and, if solved, would give access to the physics content of the theory in all kinematic regimes.
 However, solving the full hierarchy of equations for specific correlators is currently beyond our computation capabilities, and one need to resort to judicious truncation schemes which preserves the symmetries of the theory.

 At ECT* we have developed a novel truncation scheme allowing us to solve the SDE of the gluon two-point correlator.
 The solutions obtained reproduce correctly the infrared properties predicted by lattice simulations, in particular the infrared saturation to a non-zero finite value.
 This latter property would seem to indicate that the gluon acquires dynamically a (momentum dependent) mass, and the plethora of phenomena related to this discovery is currently investigated.